APEC Fossil Fuel Subsidy Reform Peer Review

 What the review found

-The APEC panel reviewed eight measures that are considered to support the fossil fuel sector:
+The APEC panel reviewed 8 measures that are considered to support the fossil fuel sector:

-In its findings, the panel did not identify any inefficient fossil fuel subsidies that lead to wasteful consumption in New Zealand.
-The preliminary findings were officially presented at the 49th Energy Working Group meeting in Gyeongju, Korea on 25 June 2015.
-The final report was released in October.
+In its findings, the panel didn't identify any inefficient fossil fuel subsidies that lead to wasteful consumption in New Zealand.